KodyTerrell/K-Disk-Sanitization/README.md

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
+Disk sanitization is the process of physically obliterating data by overwriting disks with specified byte patterns or random data so that recovery of the original data becomes impossible.
+However, this project consists of wiping or zeroing out a particular drive connected to the system.
+In addition, the utility will perform the task on a specific disk and number of passes selected by the user.
 The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
 <br />